kebaldwi/DNAC-TEMPLATES/LABS/LAB4-Composite-Template/README.md

 At this point, we have onboarded a device and successfully pushed configuration via Onboarding and DayN Templates as well as Composite Templates.

+## Automating Application Policies
+While it is possible to click through these processes manually, which can be time-consuming, we can handle this differently.
+We may automate them further via REST API.

+## Summary
+The next step will be to build and deploy an Application (QoS) Policy in the network infrastructure.

+## Feedback
+If you found this set of Labs helpful, please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.